-Icelandic Church Aid - a short overview
+Icelandic Church Aid - A Short Overview

-ICA is an independent foundation within the National Church of Iceland, governed by a council of 13 representatives from different regions of the country.
+ICA is an independent foundation within the National Church of Iceland, governed by a council of representatives from different regions of the country.
 Each Parish can also appoint its representative, which many have done and five are selected by the Church Council.
 The council meets twice a year.
-The council of representatives selects a three member board of directors and three proxies, to take responsibility for the daily running of the institution.
+The council of representatives selects a three member board of directors and two proxies, to take responsibility for the daily running of the institution.
 A director is employed by the board of directors for a four year period to run the institution with additional staff.

 The role of ICA is to initiate and coordinate relief work carried out in the name of the Icelandic Church.
 Its broad aim is to assist people in need at home and abroad, regardless of its cause and regardless of nationality, race, religion or political ideas.
 The greatest need and likelyhood of the project input to make a difference, are key issues.
 ICA has working guidelines to select projects.
 ICA also runs substantial aid to people living in Iceland.

 Our relief work is organized and carried out in close cooperation with local people and institutions.
 ICA is a member of experienced and professional international organizations; The Lutheran World Federation and The World Council of Churches who, together, form the ACT Alliance a network coordinating emergency relief and development.
 ICA also collaborates with its counterparts in the other Nordic countries, which, being larger institutions with greater resources usually have their own people stationed in the stricken areas, something ICA unfortunately lacks the means and manpower to do.
 Last but not least, we have close ties with individuals and institutions in the developing countries, people with first hand knowledge of conditions.
 They keep us informed about the work in progress with regular reports and budget analyses in between regular monitoring visits to project areas.